luojijiaren/CS534-AI-18S/README.md

 then , the result will be printed on the screen.

 For urban planning:
+    you need package "numpy" to run this code.
     1.run "urban_planning_new.py"
     2.input "1" or "2" in command line to chose either to use hill climbing or genetic algorithm.
     3.input a number to decide the time duration that you want the program run.